 Man With Blue Hair Unironically Asks What the Fuck You’re Looking At

-Standing just outside the entrance of a neighborhood convenience store with the composure of someone managing a small but persistent issue, local man Trevor Hines, 31, confirmed Monday that his repeated question—“what the fuck are you looking at”—is not rhetorical.
+Standing just outside the entrance of a neighborhood convenience store with the composure of someone managing a small but persistent issue, a 31-year-old unemployed line cook confirmed Monday that his repeated question—“what the fuck are you looking at”—is not rhetorical.

-Witnesses report that Hines, whose hair has been dyed a uniform, high-saturation blue for several weeks, appears to be conducting what one observer described as “a low-level inquiry into public eye behavior,” triggered whenever a passerby’s gaze intersects with his.
+Witnesses report that the man, whose hair has been dyed a uniform, high-saturation blue for several weeks, appears to be conducting what one observer described as “a low-level inquiry into public eye behavior,” triggered whenever a passerby’s gaze intersects with his.

-“I don’t think he’s trying to start anything,” said customer Daniel Ruiz, who was addressed while reaching for the door handle.
+“I don’t think he’s trying to start anything,” said a customer, a middle-aged HVAC technician who was addressed while reaching for the door handle.
 “It sounded like he actually wanted an answer.
 I just didn’t have one prepared.”

 According to those familiar with the situation, the issue stems from the hair.